lowlydba/mentalhealth.day/docs/index.md

 ### Need more than just a day off?

-For urgent help in the United States, dial 988 to reach the [Suicide & Crisis Lifeline](https://988lifeline.org/).
+For urgent help in the United States, dial 988 to reach the [Suicide & Crisis Lifeline][988].
+For international resources, check [here][twloha].

 Seek professional help if you are experiencing severe or distressing symptoms that have lasted 2 weeks or more, such as: